 The good news.
 Well, there was a big silver lining.
 We kept 95% of clientele.
 Scotty found Zoom.
 Not one of our clientele has so far, fingers crossed, got Covid. and we survived.
 Flipping things, as trainers we also realized how important exercise + working out was/is to each clients well being.
 This became a huge mind shift.
 Sure, having a great body is magic but covid proved building a great body is more magic.
 For many, not having the opportunity to do this became a key absence in life.
 After all building a great body provides so many other things than a great body.
 Just to name a few: stress release, improved cognitive brain function, a feeling of presence + doing something for yourself, anti aging effects, the act of making an effort has been proven in creating a carryover to happiness, increased strength, power & hypertrophy, improved movement, greater overall fitness and a stronger immune system, the satisfaction of a coach trying to find the best version of yourself, confidence….)
 These factors are something easy to take for granted – yet covid proved- they are factors which hold value.

 Covid also gave us back Personal Training (PT).
 In many respects PT was becoming a relic.
-Cheaper training options were the fashion and people were so busy that coming in the middle of the day was pointless to their frenetic lives.

 Not any more.